 Lower Risk Behaviours

-- Sharing needles used for piercing and tattoos (including home piercing and tattoos)
+- Sharing needles and equipment used for piercing and tattoos (including home piercing and tattoos)

-- Oral sex: there is a lower risk for HIV, but a higher risk for other STI
+- Oral sex: there is a lower risk for HIV, but a higher risk for other STIs

 - “Blood Buddies” & “Bloody Knuckles”